-When I wrote the proposal for my cookbook, I listed falafel with tahini sauce as one of the recipes I’d include.
+When I wrote the proposal for my cookbook, I listed homemade falafel with tahini sauce as one of the recipes I’d include.
 I was curious how I was going to play that one out, since I had no love for the dish and certainly had never made it before.
 But it sounded good, and at that point, that’s what mattered.
 When it came time to develop the recipe, I nearly crossed it off before even giving it a second look.
 How can I offer something I genuinely don’t like and still be sincere about it?

 I persevered, and was richly rewarded (my life’s mantra, in a falafel nutshell).

 The pleasure of developing a recipe is that you are in charge (well, the ingredients are in charge, then you), and you get to decide what’s what.
 Falafel is fritter made from a crumble of soaked, not cooked, dry chickpeas and fava beans.
-Some versions leave out the favas but I wouldn’t do that, since they’re flavor is so smooth.
+Some versions leave out the favas but I wouldn’t do that, since their flavor is so smooth.
 Along with an abundance of herbs, onion, garlic…and no cumin…this falafel has become one of my favorite things to cook and eat and put on my table, hot from the frying pan.
-Falafel has that irresistible crisp-fried exterior and tender fresh herb infused center, and a tahini sauce that brings how-good-is-this tears to your eyes.
+Homemade falafel has that irresistible crisp-fried exterior and tender fresh herb infused center, and a tahini sauce that brings how-good-is-this tears to your eyes.